• Skip to main content

 You can’t help wonder if something is seriously wrong with your newest, furriest family member.

-With chinchillas, a common scare for new owners is red pee.
+With chinchillas, a common scare for new owners is the chinchilla pee color.

-Keep reading to learn everything you need to know about red chinchilla pee, including what to do if it does indicate a health issue.
+Keep reading to learn everything you need to know about chinchilla pee, including what color it should be and what to do if it is suddenly a different color.

 Contents